 - Burt uses a guitar as a club to take out Smokey Floyd.

 - Eaglebones Falconhawk and his brother Eagleclaw from The Aquabats!
 Super Show! duel against each other with guitars that shoot lasers.

 - An early Murder, She Wrote episode, "Death to a Jazz Beat", offered an inversion; a jazz clarinetist who was planning on firing his back-up band before signing a huge recording contract was murdered by a poisoned clarinet reed.

-- The shakuhashi (Zen bamboo flute) of Japan is a bit of a subversion; initially it was just a normal flute, no military applications attached.
+- The shakuhashi (Zen bamboo flute) of Japan; initially it was just a normal flute, no military applications attached.
 However, when the samurai that normally used it became unemployed and unable to use their swords by law, they beefed the flute up to be strong enough to be used as a club, thus becoming their main weapon of defense.

 - A sufficiently large hard instrument case works as a decent Improvised Weapon, if you're not too worried about the instrument inside.
 Actually, scratch the "sufficiently large;" it hurts plenty to be hit in the head with a flute case.

 - And then there's the 1812 Overture.
 No less than 16 cannon shots are written in that piece.

 - Piano wire can be used as a garrote.